BlueKittyMeow/Emil/story/snippets/gen.md

 "if you put the boy off medicine, so help me, Jan-" emil's father in response to Jan telling of seeing van Butchell's wife.

 *"They gave the bastard a knighthood!"
 (Jan, the boy-") "They gave the thief a knighthood while the genius dies of his own brilliance and is tossed into a pauper's grave."*  - Jan on Simpson and Glover.

+"She's there tonight."
+He wasn't asking for a lot, never, asked for a lot.
+Emil quickly calculated and nodded and he watched their reflections as they entered the Union Cafe.

+The air is sodden, sagging in the light.

+The light which pulses in its push to make it through

+It heaves and sighs and flushes past the sash

+His mother looked at him through her lenses which seemed to make her eyeballs float aimlessly and goggle, giving the impression of a chicken considering some novelty before it.
+"Horseshit," Charlie, she declared.
+Waited a moment and then, encouraged at herself, declared again more firmly, pleased, "Horseshit."

+Let the meniscus of her overflowing eyes protrude